 When to refer

 Referral should be considered if diagnosis is in doubt or excision is required.
 Patients may require laser therapy for port-wine stains.
-This can be painful but a new technique, called pneumatic skin flattening, employed during laser treatment has been shown to reduce the discomfort.
+This can be painful but a technique called pneumatic skin flattening, employed during laser treatment has been shown to reduce the discomfort.

 Other treatment options include interferon and surgical excision.